Some posts contain compensated links. Please read this disclaimer for more info.

 Želite li vodu iz slavine ili u boci? – Do you want tap water or bottled water?

-One of the things you definitely don’t want to miss out on in Croatia is delicious food.
+One of the things you don’t want to miss out on in Croatia is delicious food.
 Every part of Croatia has local specialties – and local restaurants where you can try them.
-For some tips on how to order food in Croatia in Croatian check out this blog post on ordering food in Croatia.
+For some tips on ordering food in Croatia in Croatian check out this blog post on ordering food in Croatia.

 Gdje je najbliži restoran lokalne hrane? – Where is the nearest local food restaurant?